wazo-platform/wazo-doc/source/upgrade/upgrade.rst

   later migration but no more statistics will be collected.
 * The phonebook has been migrated from the web interface to xivo-dird.
 The phonebook contacts from the web interface have been moved to new dird-phonebooks.
-For users with many entities on the same XiVO, this will create one phonebook for each entity.
+For users with many entities on the same Wazo, this will create one phonebook for each entity.
 The configuration has been updated to keep the previous behavior.
 No manual actions are required for installations with only one entity or if one phonebook by entity is the desired configuration.
 If only one phonebook is desired for all entities, some of the duplicate phonebooks can be deleted from the web interface and their matching configuration